 • Try to stick to one partner who has an exclusive relationship with you.
 Each new sexual contact can expose you to several new different types of HPV.
 The more HPVs you carry at the same time, the higher the risk for cancer.

-HPV Diagnosis and Treatment There are tests to screen for cervical cancer, but there are no approved tests to find HPV in the mouth, throat or anus.
+HPV Diagnosis and Treatment There are tests to screen for cervical cancer, but there are no approved screening tests to find HPV in the mouth, throat or anus.
+Doctors rarely order cultures for the specific virus.
 The vast majority of people do not know they are infected with HPV and develop only itching or bleeding in the genitals or rectum.
 If you develop genital warts, you know you have HPV.
 Women often find out that they are infected with HPV only when they have an abnormal Pap test.

 There is no treatment for HPV; doctors have treatments only for the health problems it causes.
 Genital warts can be removed, and cervical pre-cancer can be treated by removing the precancerous tissue.